purescript/registry-dev/SPEC.md

 {
   "name": "control",
   "version": "4.2.0",
-  "license": "BSD-3-Clause",
+  "description": "Common control structures for PureScript", "license": "BSD-3-Clause",
   "location": {
     "githubOwner": "purescript",
     "githubRepo": "purescript-control"
   },
+  "files": ["test/**/*.purs"],
   "dependencies": { "newtype": ">=3.0.0 <4.0.0", "prelude": ">=4.0.0 <5.0.0" }
 }
 ```

-A note about dependencies: all dependencies you provide must exist in the registry, and the dependency ranges must be solvable (ie. it must be possible to produce a single version of each dependency that satisfies the provided version bounds, including any transitive dependencies).

-A note about globs: globs must contain only `*`, `**`, `/`, `.`, `..`, and characters for Linux file paths.
-It is not possible to negate a glob (ie. the `!` character), and globs cannot represent a path out of the package source directory.

 ### 3.4 Metadata

 **[Source](./lib/src/Registry/Metadata.purs)**
 **[Spec](./types/v1/Metadata.dhall)**

 All packages in the registry have an associated metadata file, which is located in the `metadata` directory of the `registry` repository under the package name.
 For example, the metadata for the `aff` package is located at: https://github.com/purescript/registry/blob/main/metadata/aff.json.
-Metadata files are the source of truth on all published and unpublished versions for a particular package, as well as where the package is located.
+Metadata files are the source of truth on all published and unpublished versions for a particular package for what there content is and where the package is located.
 Metadata files are produced by the registry, not by package authors, though they take some information from package manifests.

 Each published version of a package records three fields:

-- `hash`: a [`Sha256`](#Sha256) of the tarball contents of the given version
+- `hash`: a [`Sha256`](#Sha256) of the compressed archive fetched by the registry for the given version
 - `bytes`: the size of the tarball in bytes
 - `publishedTime`: the time the package was published as an `ISO8601` string

 Each unpublished version of a package records three fields:

 - `reason`: a plain text string up to 300 characters long explaining why the version was unpublished
-- `publishedTime`: the time the package was published as an `ISO8601` string
+- `publishedTime`: the time the `version` was published, as an `ISO8601` string
-- `unpublishedTime`: the time the package was unpublished as an `ISO8601` string
+- `unpublishedTime`: the time the `version` was unpublished, as an `ISO8601` string

 The metadata for a given package contains up to four fields:

-- `location`: a valid [`Location`](#location) representing where the registry is currently fetching this package's source code
+- `location`: a valid [`Location`](#location) representing where the registry is currently fetching this package's source code from
 - `owners`: an optional non-empty array of [`Owner`](#owner)s, representing who is able to take authenticated actions for this package
 - `published`: a map of package [`Version`](#version)s to published metadata as described above
 - `unpublished`: a map of package [`Version`](#version)s to unpublished metadata as described above